The Ultimate Jadeite Jade Buddhas

-Adherents to Theravada Buddhism are found in Sri Lanka, Laos, Thailand and Burma.
+Countries with large Theravada Buddhist populations include Sri Lanka, Laos, Cambodia, Thailand and Burma.
 In these countries any disagreements between the different Theravada schools remain nominal and there is nothing significance to dispute.

-Mahayana Buddhism is very difficult to describe.
-However, generally speaking the goal is to become a bodhisattva instead of directly seeking Buddhahood.
+Mahayana Buddhism is complex, but at the core it is focused around the bodhisattva (see below).
 Additionally, this segment of Buddhism originated and began to gain traction at about the start of the common era.
 Therefore, it is about 250 years younger than Theravada.
 Geographically, most of the Mahayana followers can be found throughout China, Japan and Korea.

 The path to Buddhahood is not an easy one and it requires extreme levels of dedication and practice.
 All Buddhists believe that enlightenment is the ultimate goal.
-However, it is clear that becoming a Buddha in a single lifetime is not a practical for most common people.
-Mahayana can be viewed as a populist form of Buddhism while Theravada is focused on the individual.
+However, it is clear that becoming a Buddha during only a single lifetime or even after many lifetimes is not a realistic goal for most common people.
+Mahayana can be viewed as a more populist form of Buddhism that is sympathetic to miracles, while Theravada is focused on the individual through self improvement.

 The bodhisattva is said to embody the compassion of all the Buddhas.
-A primary bodhisattva is known as Avalokitesvara.
+A primary bodhisattva is known as Avalokiteshvara.
 Indeed, it takes great compassion in order to delay one’s own enlightenment in order to assist others.
-As a result, the Avalokitesvara bodhisattva exploded into thousands of pieces upon realizing the enormity of the commitment that had been undertaken.
-Amitabha Buddha put Avalokitesvara back together again and he gave the bodhisattva one thousand arms in order to work more efficiently to assist sentient life.
-Additionally, he gave Avalokitesvara 11 heads in order to better observe the cries and suffering of humanity.
+As a result, the Avalokiteshvara bodhisattva exploded into thousands of pieces upon realizing the enormity of the commitment that had been undertaken.
+Amitabha Buddha put Avalokiteshvara back together again and he gave the bodhisattva one thousand arms in order to work more efficiently to assist sentient life.
+Additionally, he gave Avalokiteshvara 11 heads in order to better observe the cries and suffering of humanity.